 Step 5: Plant Your Herbs

 Break out the potting soil and the miniature mint—it's time to plant.
 Take your herbs out of their small pots and transplant them into their new homes.
-Plant each herb according to the grower's instructions, taking care to transplant them deep enough and far away enough from other herbs.
+Plant each herb according to the grower's instructions, taking care to transplant them deep enough and far enough away from other herbs.
 Loosen their root balls as they're transplanted, and finish by watering each herb to allow it to settle.

 Step 6: Maintain Your Indoor Garden